stagefright5/remove-twitter-login-banner/README.md

 This extension is just for that.
 You can hide it, and if you want to really log-in to twitter, use the check box in the extension pop up to unhide (show) it.

+### Features

+- Hide/Show the bottom login banner in twitter.com
+- Persist this setting across browser restarts
+- Hide/Show state synchronize across different tabs and windows where twitter.com is open ON THE SAME DEVICE

 ### How to Install

 #### Locally: